Malinchristina/p1breathbodyspirit/README.md

 ![home.jpg](docs/readme_images/home.jpg)

-* There is a short presenstation of what the site is about, with a link for those who emediately want to book a class or read even more about content.
+* There is a short presentation of what the site is about, with a link for those who immediately want to book a class or read even more 'about' content.
 * A section below of testimonials to ensure the user that this is a trustworthy person.

 ![testimonials.jpg](docs/readme_images/testimonials.jpg)